 According to the Nova Scotia Motor Vehicle Act, bicyclists have the same rights and responsibilities as motorists.
 Respect for the rights of all road users goes a long way towards avoiding collisions.

-Motorists making turns across oncoming traffic must watch for cyclists as well as motor vehicles.
-Too often, motorists misjudge the speed of an oncoming bicyclist and turn in front of them.
-Motorists should always stop and wait for oncoming traffic, including bicycles, to pass before turning.
+People driving cars who are making turns across oncoming traffic must watch for people riding bikes as well as motor vehicles.
+Too often, people driving cars misjudge the speed of an oncoming bicyclist and turn in front of them.
+People driving cars should always stop and wait for oncoming traffic, including people riding bicycles, to pass before turning.

-Getting Doored – When exiting your car, look behind you for approaching bicyclists.
+Getting Doored – When exiting your car, look behind you for people on bikes who may be approaching.
 Don’t open your door unless it’s safe to do so.
-Please keep in mind that bicycles are much more vulnerable in a collision.
-Motorists must realize that they are operating a large vehicle and with that comes responsibility.
+Please keep in mind that riding bikes are much more vulnerable in a collision.
+People driving cars must realize that they are operating a large vehicle and with that comes responsibility.